wix-incubator/playable/docs/player-config.md

 ### Other

 `config.videoElement: HTMLVideoElement` You can pass your own HTMLVideoElement to player and we gonna use it.
-Attributes from passed `videoElement` would be overridden by the player.

 `config.showInteractionIndicator: Boolean` Pass `false` to disable indication of user interaction with player